 - Create teams to run the process through from beginning to end

 - Named Hot Teams – having a name builds identity

 - Multidisciplinary – this is about collaboration and participation

-- Group leader is assigned based on their abilities to work with groups. – leadership is the corner stone of success in this context
+- Group leader is assigned based on their abilities to work with groups. – leadership is the cornerstone of success in this context

-- Clarify the focus for the event
+- Clarify the focus of the event

 - Playful rules – this is about enabling – not disabling